* Please note tuition fees have been rounded off.Tuition fees may differ.

-Weeks 1-10: Students will be introduced to the food & beverage operation within the PIHMS hotel environment.
-Learning will be of a practical nature with semester 1 students responsible for delivering the food & beverage requirements of the hotel school.
-Duties include a la carte table service through to restaurant manager with valuable food production experience gained through work in the PIHMS kitchens.
+Students will be introduced to the food & beverage operation within the PIHMS hotel environment.
+Learning will be of a practical nature with students responsible for delivering the food & beverage requirements of the hotel school.
+Duties include a la carte table service through to restaurant manager, barista training, bar management and with valuable food production experience gained through work in the PIHMS kitchens.

-Weeks 12-21: Students will be introduced to several areas of academic business studies including: Hospitality Finance Marketing Management Business Communications and Research.
+Students will be introduced to several areas of academic business studies including: Marketing, Management, Tourism, Business Evaluation, Computing, Communications, Applied Hospitality and Research.

-With the assistance of the PIHMS industry placement team students will have the opportunity to apply knowledge and skills gained in semester 1.
-This placement focuses on developing skills in the area of food & beverage in paid positions within the hospitality industry.
+With the assistance of the PIHMS industry placement team students will have the opportunity to apply knowledge and skills gained in the first 6 months at PIHMS.
+The Hotel Internship focuses on developing skills in the area of food & beverage in paid positions within the hospitality industry.

-After successful completion of semester 2, students will graduate with a New Zealand Diploma in Hotel Management Level 5.
+After successful completion, students will graduate with a New Zealand Diploma in Hospitality Management Level 5.

-Successful students will be able to progress on to the Bachelor of Applied Hospitality & Tourism Management - it is highly recommended that students invest the extra year of study to earn the degree as it can significantly improve career prospects.
+Successful students will be able to progress on to the Level 6 and then the Bachelor Degree - it is highly recommended that students invest the extra study to earn the Diploma and ideally the Degree as it can significantly improve career prospects.

 All applicants are interviewed.
-They must be at least 17.5 years of age; Students are required to have completed year 12 and successfully attained NCEA level 2 with at least a total of 80 credits (or equivalent for overseas students).
+Students under 17.5 will be assessed on a case to case basic.
+Students are required to have completed year 12 and successfully attained NCEA level 2 with at least a total of 80 credits (or equivalent for overseas students).